seanknox/dusker/prompt_plan.md

 ## Prompt 18: Workout Session Recording

-Now, let's implement workout session recording with HealthKit for the SurfTracker app:
+Now, let's implement workout session recording with HealthKit for the Dusker app:

 1. Create a WorkoutSessionManager class that:
    - Creates and manages HKWorkoutSession